 About the Rebuild Texas Fund

 The Rebuild Texas Fund raised $100M, all of which is at work on the ground in affected Texas communities.
-The fund has supported 221 organizations at work rebuilding lives and communities, serving more than 1.1 million people through projects in areas including housing, education, workforce, small business, health and community/economic development.
-We are working alongside these communities throughout 2020 to complete all projects funded.
+The fund supported 211 organizations rebuilding lives and communities, serving more than 2.1 million people through projects in areas including housing, education, workforce, small business, health and community/economic development.
 Learn more about the projects we funded: www.rebuildtx.org/areas-of-work.

 Rebuild Texas Fund distributions were made to eligible organizations working in the following counties, as defined by the Governor’s Commission to Rebuild Texas: